ubercomrade/Mimosa.jl/README.md

 See the [Quick Start](docs/src/quickstart.md) for scanning, prepared profiles, site extraction, PFM reconstruction, null distributions, and threading.
-The [API reference](docs/src/api.md) documents every public interface.
+The [Julia API Guide](docs/src/api.md) explains the main workflows and core public interfaces.
 Example models, sequences, profiles, and runnable scripts are in [`examples/`](examples/).

 ## Documentation